 But it does, in fact, get better.
 If you have some points or miles through a travel rewards credit card, you can use them to cover part of the cost of that flight or book it for free.
 It’s one of our favorite uses of points and miles, and the only way to truly book a flight for free.

 So if you’ve ever asked yourself, “Are points and frequent flyer miles even worth it?” here’s your answer and your guide to do it.

 Airline Miles vs. Bank Points

 First, we need to draw an important distinction.
-There are two different types of currencies in this wide world of travel: bank points and airline miles.
+There are two different types of currencies in this wide world of travel: credit card points and airline miles.
 And they’re not interchangeable.

 Airline miles are what you collect for taking a flight.
 There’s Delta SkyMiles, American AAdvantage miles, and dozens more.

 Airlines each set their own pricing for how many miles they charge.
 Most airlines do it based on zones, so a flight between the U.S. and Europe will cost a set amount and a flight from the U.S. to Southeast Asia will cost a different amount.
 A handful of airlines charge based on the distance of the flight you book.
 And then there’s Delta, where the amount of SkyMiles you need can vary wildly.
 Read up on understanding Delta SkyMiles.

 But the points that you earn through credit cards from banks like Chase, Capital One, or American Express are an entirely different animal.
 In many ways, they’re even more valuable than airline miles.

 Thrifty Tip: Read our guide on the questions you should ask yourself before applying for a credit card.